UniversalDevicesInc-PG3/udi-poly-notification/(draft config WIP).md

 ## Service Pushover Nodes Keys:

 The Service nodes allow you to send messages to a service, currently the only supported service is Pushover.
-You must also define at least one Service Node.
-The name chosen will be used in drop down menus when programming.
-See below.
+You must define at least one Service Node.
+See below:

 ### Pushover